AloizioMacedo/wordle/README.md

 ## How to play

-In order to play, you need to [download the repository files](https://github.com/AloizioMacedo/wordle/archive/refs/heads/master.zip) and run main.py.
-The game is then played in the terminal.
+In order to play, you need to [download the repository files](https://github.com/AloizioMacedo/wordle/archive/refs/heads/master.zip) and run wordle.exe, or run main_gui.py directly with python.

+You can also play it in the terminal by running main.py instead.
+Warning: There may be color issues when running the program from terminals with themes different from dark ones.
+(E.g., some light VSCode themes.)